Most of us are aware that omega 3 benefits our health. But why and how? Let’s start at the beginning.

 Our moods are regulated by the chemicals within our bodies and if something is out of balance our mood can be affected.

-As mentioned, our bodies rely on essential fatty acids like omegas to send and receive important signals.
+As mentioned, our bodies rely on good fats like omegas to send and receive important signals.
 A dietary deficiency can wreak all sorts of havoc both physically and mentally.

 Health experts around the world agree that the modern diet is critically low in omega 3 fatty acids.